luizgustavops/ibpcalc/README.md

 # ibpcalc

-Exercise on calculating the nearest systolic and diastolic pressures in an Ibp waveform buffer.
+Exercise on calculating the systolic and diastolic pressures in an Ibp waveform buffer.

 * API call example: